Pairadux/dotfiles/README.md

 ## What's Included?

+- Almost fully mouseless Hyprland configuration and themeing
+- Waybar configuration and themeing
 - Fully custom ZSH environment utilizing antidote, pure prompt, zsh-completions, zsh-autosuggestions, fast-syntax-highlighting, zsh-history-substring-search, and custom scripts.
-- XStow configurations
+- Nvim config utilizing NVChad with a significant amount of personal tweaks and plugins
+- Tmux configurations utilizing TPM and various Tmux plugins.
+Custom mappings and leader keys.
+- Basiz Wezterm configuration and themeing
+- Rofi launcher customizations and themeing
 - Bat themeing
 - Catnip configuration and themeing
-- Hyprland configuraiton and themeing
+- Zellij temp config (was buggy so I switched back to Tmux, but wanted to leave config in case I try it again)
 - Kitty temp config (considered using Kitty, haven't gotten fully rid of it because I am still on the fence about it)
-- Neovim config using NVChad Starter with a ton of personal tweaks and customizations
-- Rofi launcher customizations and themeing
-- Tmux configurations utilizing TPM and various Tmux plugins.
-Custom mappings and leader keys.
-- Waybar configuration and themeing
-- Wezterm basic configuration and themeing
-- Zellij temp config (was buggy so I switched back to Tmux, but wanted to leave config in case I try it again)
+- And some other small stuff

 ## NOTICE / WARNING